 It has the best view of Westminster Abbey from here.

-and this is where they lived.
-I should imagine they shared the house – it is rather large!
+This is where my ancestors lived.
+I should imagine they shared the house, it is rather large!

 This is where the children go to school, through an old arch linking Dean’s Yard to Little Dean’s Yard (feel like that should be ‘Dean’s Little Yard’), but perhaps there was a Dean that was little.

 I’ve never been so welcomed into a church, abbey or cathedral before.
 Whether you are religious or not, the stories it has to tell are amazing.
 It is a truly moving place and represents a significant chunk of our history.
-I definitely recommend a visit.
+I definitely recommend a visit to Westminster Abbey And Dean’s Yard.
 Get the headphones, Jeremy Irons voice sweeps you along!
 Click here for visiting information.